F3licity/WebScanner/README.md

 ## How to use

 You can use and extend the tool to easily crawl a website and check for broken links and other errors.
+Download the pageCrawler.py and call it from the terminal using:

+    python3 pageCrawler.py URL_TO_CRAWL

+Check out all the options using

+    python3 pageCrawler.py --help

-Download the pageCrawler.py and use it in your own python scripts
+You can also use the class directly in your own python code of course:

     crawler = WebCrawler(
         URL_TO_CRAWL,